NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/logic flow tampering/IVD. Automatic Learning and Enforcement of Authorization Rules in Online Social Networks.md

 In very large scale web applications (e.g., online social networks), many types of user interactions, with different levels of permissions coexists (user, group administrators, business, etc).
 - Manually maintaining and enforcing [[RBAC (role-based access control)]] rules is complicated and human errors are possible, especially with time and resource constraints
+- many [[parameter tampering]] opportunities are possible in a very large scale web application

 **Authorization bugs**: can lead to identity theft, data leakage, business losses, brand reputation damage.
 - auth bugs are among OWASP top 10 vulnerabilities and are very easy to exploit